Morocco: Women's Expedition - 8 Days

 Rbat Village

 Set off on a morning walk through Agouti Gorge, crossing through Almdoun Village to get to Rbat Village.
 The dramatic red walls of the gorge make for an otherworldly sight.
 Check out the detail of the striped mineral deposits while your leader provides some background information on the area.
 At some point during the hike, you’ll need to cross a river.
 Depending on the water levels, you may need to roll up your trousers and take your shoes off (or bring closed-toed sandals or water-proof shoes).
 Your leader will make sure to find the best place to cross but come prepared to get a little wet.
-When you arrive in the village, gain insight into an age-old craft with a weaving demonstration run by a local woman from the village.
+When you arrive, gain insight into an age-old craft with a weaving demonstration run by a local woman from the village.
 After, take a walk through the village and settle in.

 Day 5